 He co-edited three books, with Ronald K. Tacelli, Kant, Lonergan und der christliche Glaube (Nordhausen: Bautz, 2005), Kontroverse Theologie (Bonn: Nova et Vetera, 2005), and with Michael Printy Brill's Companion to the Catholic Enlightenment in Europe (Leiden: Brill, 2010; paperback: 2013).

-He is the sole editor of eight other books, one on the controversies on grace (Die scholastische Theologie im Zeitalter der Gnadenstreitigkeiten vol. 1 (Nordhausen: Bautz, 2007)), on 18th century pietism (Martin Knutzen – Beweis von der Wahrheit der christlichen Religion (Nordhausen: Bautz, 2006)), on late 18th and early 19th century liberal Protestant theology (Religion nach Kant – Texte aus dem Werk des Kantianers Johann Heinrich Tieftrunk (1759-1834) (Nordhausen: Bautz, 2007), on witchcraft and magic (Benedikt Poiger – Theologia Ex-Magica oder: Theologie ohne Hexen und Zauberer (Nordhausen: Bautz, 2007), on Enlightenment ecclesiology and Conciliarism (Johann Nikolaus von Hontheim – Febronius abbreviatus et emendatus (Nordhausen: Bautz, 2008) and Johann Nikolaus von Hontheim – Commentarius in suam retractationem (Nordhausen: Bautz, 2008), and on 18th century conceptions of ecumenism (Beda Mayr - Vertheidigung der katholischen Religion (1789) (Leiden and Boston: Brill, 2009), and monastic prisons (Klostergericht- und kerker.
+He is the sole editor of eight other books, one on the controversies on grace (Die scholastische Theologie im Zeitalter der Gnadenstreitigkeiten vol. 1 (Nordhausen: Bautz, 2007), on 18th century pietism (Martin Knutzen – Beweis von der Wahrheit der christlichen Religion (Nordhausen: Bautz, 2006)), on late 18th and early 19th century liberal Protestant theology (Religion nach Kant – Texte aus dem Werk des Kantianers Johann Heinrich Tieftrunk (1759-1834) (Nordhausen: Bautz, 2007), on witchcraft and magic (Benedikt Poiger – Theologia Ex-Magica oder: Theologie ohne Hexen und Zauberer (Nordhausen: Bautz, 2007), on Enlightenment ecclesiology and Conciliarism (Johann Nikolaus von Hontheim – Febronius abbreviatus et emendatus (Nordhausen: Bautz, 2008) and Johann Nikolaus von Hontheim – Commentarius in suam retractationem (Nordhausen: Bautz, 2008), and on 18th century conceptions of ecumenism (Beda Mayr - Vertheidigung der katholischen Religion (1789) (Leiden and Boston: Brill, 2009), and monastic prisons (Klostergericht-und kerker.
 Nordhausen: Bautz, 2012).
-His book series has published hitherto 16 volumes.